Cracked Pot Meditations – Ruled to Boredom

 Craft

 Play Risk with someone.
-Instead of moving your armies, use UN resolutions.
+Instead of moving your armies, tell your opponent to stop it, or you’ll tell the UN.

 Fun!